 2a.
 Reliability: H-13; M-8; L-2; I-0 2b.
-Validity: H-10; M-10; L-3; I-0 Rationale:
+Validity: H-10; M-10; L-3; I-0

 - The Committee agreed the measure is clearly and precisely specified and the testing results demonstrate the measure is highly reliable.
 The Committee noted that the measure was tested across three different plans: a Medicaid plan for non-disabled adults, a Special Needs Plan for dual-eligible members (Medicare and Medicaid) and a Medicaid plan for disabled adults; and there was substantial variability in performance.
-It was noted that at the workgroup level there was some was concern about the small sample size used in the testing, however the group determined that the testing data suggested that the measure could detect meaningful differences in performance across the plans. - Committee members raised concerns that because data needed to report the measure can be siloed, health plans may not reliably have access to all needed data.
-The developer explained that they own most of the data needed to report the measure. - The Committee agreed that the face validity testing is sufficient; however some members questioned how well the set of measures have performed in the general population over time.
-The developer explained that the over time, not much improvement has been seen in performance by Medicaid plans, but more improvement has been seen in other plans, where the measure is used in a variety of pay for performance programs.
+It was noted that at the workgroup level there was some concern about the small sample size used in the testing, however the group determined that the testing data suggested that the measure could detect meaningful differences in performance across the plans. - Committee members raised concerns that because data needed to report the measure can be siloed, health plans may not reliably have access to all needed data.
+The developer explained that health plans testing the measure did not experience significant challenges in accessing the data needed to report the measure. - The Committee agreed that the face validity testing is sufficient; however some members questioned how well the set of measures have performed in the general population over time.
+The developer explained that over time, not much improvement has been seen in performance by Medicaid plans, but more improvement has been seen in other plans, where the measure is used in a variety of pay for performance programs.

 (3a.
 Clinical data generated during care delivery; 3b.
 Electronic sources; 3c.
-Susceptibility to inaccuracies/unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Susceptibility to inaccuracies/ unintended consequences identified 3d.
+Data collection strategy can be implemented) Rationale: